vuongducphuong/documentation/content/applications/finance/accounting/bank/foreign_currency.rst

    :alt: Menu to manually change exchange rates.

 When manually changing **exchange rates**, a yellow banner appears allowing you to reset back to Odoo's rate.
-To do so, simply click on :guilabel:`Reset to Odoo's Rate`.
+To do so, simply click on :guilabel:`Reset to Leansoft's Rate`.

 .. image:: foreign_currency/foreign-reset-rates.png
    :align: center
-   :alt: Banner to reset back to Odoo's rates.
+   :alt: Banner to reset back to Leansoft's rates.

 In order to update your **balance sheet** with the amount of the :guilabel:`adjustment` column, click on the :guilabel:`Adjustment Entry` button.
 In the pop-up window, select a